If only you could film your lessons, add a bunch of rapid-fire editing (and a few random cats), and show the results in four minute bursts!

 Teachers today must contend with shorter attention spans and more potential distractions than ever before.

 It’s time to unleash your secret weapon: the combination lock!

 Not only will you engage your students for the full duration of your class (a monumental feat on its own), you’re likely to rekindle the spark that got you into teaching in the first place!

-Escape games are a surefire way to turn any classroom into a lively and positive learning environment.
+Escape games are a surefire way to transform any student's home into a lively and positive learning environment.

 Students will enjoy learning, retain more, and – most importantly – take with them valuable skills that they’ll need when they reach adulthood.